Sara-Iftikhar/AutoTab/docs/source/faqs.rst

 What versions of underlying libraries does this package depends on
 ==================================================================
-Currently ``AutoTab`` is strongly coupled with the machine learning framework `AI4Water`, whose version should be 1.2 or greater.
-Another dependency is `h5py` which does not have any specific version requirement.
+Currently ``AutoTab`` is strongly coupled with the machine learning framework `AI4Water`, whose version should be 1.6 or greater.
+Another optional dependency is `h5py` which does not have any specific version requirement.
+It is used for data storage.
+If it is not available, then data is stored in csv file format.

 how to use cross validation during pipeline optimization
 ========================================================